-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lagrangeville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lagrangeville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lagrangeville who work in management occupations (13.83%), office and administrative support (10.66%), and teaching (9.17%).
+Lagrangeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lagrangeville is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lagrangeville who work in management occupations (13.76%), office and administrative support (13.10%), and sales jobs (10.78%).

 Also of interest is that Lagrangeville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.27% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lagrangeville telecommute to their jobs.
+Overall, about 7.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Lagrangeville is that it can take a long time to commute to work.
-In Lagrangeville, the average commute to work is 33.84 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Lagrangeville, the average commute to work is 34.46 minutes, which is quite a bit higher than the national average.

 The people who call Lagrangeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lagrangeville residents report their race to be White, followed by Asian.
-Important ancestries of people in Lagrangeville include Irish, German, English, and Albanian.
+Important ancestries of people in Lagrangeville include Italian, Irish, German, English, and Polish.

 The most common language spoken in Lagrangeville is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Other Indo-European and Polish.